(Photos + Video) Inside Level99 at Disney Springs indoor attraction

 Hours and tickets

-Level99 opens Monday, June 29, at Disney Springs West Side.
+Level99 opened Monday, June 29, at Disney Springs West Side.

-Tickets start at $29.99 per person and are available in 90-minute and 2.5-hour play sessions.
+Tickets start at $29.99 per person ($35.99-$39.99 and up on weekends) and are available in 90-minute and 2.5-hour play sessions.
 Player profiles and progress are saved across visits, allowing players to continue earning stars, leveling up their emblem, and improving their leaderboard rankings.

 Level99 at Disney Springs operating hours: